tmarkec/take_a_hike/TESTING.md

 User Story | BDD Test | Pass
 --- | --- | :---:
-As a first time visitor I want to understand the purpose of the website and easily navigate through | Upon landing on the index page, I can see big hero navigation bar with 'home' and 'post' links and bellow navigation there is big hero image displayed with hero text.
-Without scrolling further I can understand the purpose of this webiste| :white_check_mark:
+As a first-time visitor, I want to understand the purpose of the website and easily navigate through | Upon landing on the index page, I can see a big hero navigation bar with 'home' and 'post' links, and below the navigation, there is big hero image displayed with hero text.
+Without scrolling further I can understand the purpose of this website | :white_check_mark:
-As a first time visitor I want to be able to view the posts so that I would get quick access to relevant information and get better understanding of the content|I can easily navigate myself to the post page on which are shown different posts about different topics/hikes.
-If I wish to get more information about certain post I just have to click on the title which will redirect me to single_post page| :white_check_mark:
+As a first-time visitor I want to be able to view the posts so that I would get quick access to relevant information and get a better understanding of the content|I can easily navigate to the post page which is shown different posts about different topics/hikes.
+If I wish to get more information about a certain post I just have to click on the title which will redirect me to the single_post page| :white_check_mark:
-As a first time visitor I want to be able to see likes and comments for the posts in order to get some feedback from other users| I can either see numbers of likes and comments that are located under each post on the post page, if I wish to read comments all I have to do is click on the single post and comments will be displayed on the bottom of the page |:white_check_mark:
+As a first-time visitor I want to be able to see likes and comments for the posts to get some feedback from other users| I can either see the numbers of likes and comments that are located under each post on the post page if I wish to read comments all I have to do is click on the single post and comments will be displayed on the bottom of the page |:white_check_mark:
-As a first time visitor I want to be able to register account to have more acces to the website | In the navigation bar there is button 'sign up' which will lead me to the signup page on which I have to fill all information in orther to register for the website | :white_check_mark:
+As a first-time visitor I want to be able to register an account to have more access to the website | In the navigation bar there is a button 'sign up' which will lead me to the signup page on which I have to fill in all information to register for the website | :white_check_mark:
-As a first time visitor I want to be able to search posts by title name so I could get quicker access to the relevant one | On the post page there is a search bar in the top right corner, in which I can input a title/word that I'm looking for.
-If there is match word in the current posts that post will be displayed on the new page, and if not message will be displayed indicating that I should search another word | :white_check_mark:
+As a first-time visitor I want to be able to search posts by title name so I could get quick access to the relevant one | On the post page, there is a search bar in the top right corner, in which I can input a title/word that I'm looking for.
+If there is a matching word in the current posts that post will be displayed on the new page, and if not message will be displayed indicating that I should search for another word | :white_check_mark:
-As a first time visitor I want to be able to subscribe to the blog so I could get relevant information about future blog posts | On the bottom of the website in left corner in the footer there is input field with label that allows me to input my email address and subscribe to newsletter |:white_check_mark:
+As a first-time visitor I want to be able to subscribe to the blog so I could get relevant information about future blog posts | On the bottom of the website in the left corner of the footer there is an input field with a label that allows me to input my email address and subscribe to newsletter |:white_check_mark:
-As a registered user I want to be able to leave comments for posts so that I can engage with other users and leave feedback about certain post | I can click on any post I want to comment, and that post will be displayed on the separate page.
-I have to scrool down after posts description and there is a box in which I can write my comment and submit it |:white_check_mark:
+As a registered user I want to be able to leave comments for posts so that I can engage with other users and leave feedback about certain posts | I can click on any post I want to comment on, and that post will be displayed on a separate page.
+I have to scroll down after the post's description and there is a box in which I can write my comment and submit it |:white_check_mark:
-As a registered user I want to be able to like/unlike posts so that I can support certain posts without without providing comment | I can click on any post I want to like or unlike, and that post will be displayed on the separate page.
-I have to scrool down to the end of the description and like button will be displayed, if I already like the post that button will be coloured if not I can simply click on that button and like that post |:white_check_mark:
+As a registered user I want to be able to like/unlike posts so that I can support certain posts without providing comments | I can click on any post I want to like or unlike, and that post will be displayed on a separate page.
+I have to scroll down to the end of the description and the like button will be displayed, if I already like the post that button will be colored if not I can simply click on that button and like that post |:white_check_mark:
-As a registered user I want to be able to update my profile information so that I could change my first name, last name, email and password and to add profile picture, bio | After logging in to the website I can click on the prfile page in the navbar which will lead me to profile page.
-Page is divided in two sectionss, one is displaying current information and other gives me option to implement CRUD functionality | :white_check_mark:
+As a registered user I want to be able to update my profile information so that I could change my first name, last name, email, and password and add a profile picture, and bio | After logging in to the website I can click on the profile page in the navbar which will lead me to a profile page.
+Page is divided into two sections, one is displaying current information for the user and the other gives the user the option to implement CRUD functionality | :white_check_mark:
-As a site owner I want to be able to create, update and delete posts so that I can control my website content. |After logging in to the admin panel of the website I can navigate myselft to Post model and perform CRUD functionality for the posts| :white_check_mark:
+As a site owner, I want to be able to create, update and delete posts so that I can control my website content. |After logging in to the admin panel of the website I can navigate myself to Post model and perform CRUD functionality for the posts| :white_check_mark:
-As a site owner I want to be able to approve or delete comments so that I can filter out objectionable comments | After logging in to the admin panel of the website I can navigate myselft to Comments model and from there I can pick comment which I want to approve or delete| :white_check_mark:
+As a site owner I want to be able to approve or delete comments so that I can filter out objectionable comments | After logging in to the admin panel of the website I can navigate myself to the Comments model and from there I can pick comments which I want to approve or delete| :white_check_mark:
-As a site owner I want to be able to access all subscribed emails so that I could send new information related to my website | After logging in to the admin panel of the website I can navigate myselft to Subscribed model in which are displayed all subscribed emails | :white_check_mark:
+As a site owner I want to be able to access all subscribed emails so that I could send new information related to my website | After logging in to the admin panel of the website I can navigate myself to a Subscribed model which is displayed all subscribed emails | :white_check_mark:
-As a site owner I want to be able to delete user so that I can receive several benefits such as: manage my data, reduce liability & resource optimization| After logging in to the admin panel of the website I can navigate myselft to Users which is Django all auth model in which are displayed all registered users, from that model I can either update or delete specific users| :white_check_mark:
+As a site owner, I want to be able to delete users so that I can receive several benefits such as: managing my data, reducing liability & resource optimization| After logging in to the admin panel of the website I can navigate myself to Users which is Django all auth model in which are displayed all registered users, from that model I can either update or delete specific users| :white_check_mark:

 ## Automated Testing

-I have performed some basic automated tests on the forms, urls and models.
+I have performed some basic automated tests on the forms, URLs, and models.
 The tests passed as shown below.

 ## Features Testing

-In addition to the other tests, I have conducted a manual check list for different features of website to make sure that everything is working as intended.
+In addition to the other tests, I have conducted a manual checklist for different features of the website to make sure that everything is working as intended.

 | Status | **Navigation Bar - User Logged Out**
 |:-------:|:--------|
 | &check; | Clicking the navbar logo loads the home page
-| &check; | Navbar shows the nav links for Home, Post and buttons for Sign up and Sign In
+| &check; | Navbar shows the nav links for Home, Post, and buttons for Sign up and Sign In
 | &check; | Clicking the Home tab on the navbar loads the home page
 | &check; | Clicking the Post tab on the navbar loads the post page
 | &check; | Clicking the Sign in button on the navbar loads the Sign in page
-| &check; | Clicking the Sign up button on the navbar loads the Sign up page
+| &check; | Clicking the Signup button on the navbar loads the Signup page

 | Status | **Navigation Bar - User Logged In**